 - Provide the Complainant with reasons for the decisions of the Complaint Officer and the BMC.

 Submitting a Complaint

-Complaints can be made orally or in writing and should include the following information:
+Complaints can be made in writing and should include the following information:

 - The Complainant’s name and contact details;